kyrie-H/A-FE_rcnn/README.md

 # A-FE_rcnn
 This project is based on openpcdet

-# The result on KITTI validation set is shown as below
+# The result on KITTI validation set
 INFO  Car AP@0.70, 0.70, 0.70:

 bbox AP:95.8867, 89.4739, 89.1744